-In addition to following the advice below, please stay in contact with your education provider for information and updates.
+In addition to following the advice above, please stay in contact with your education provider for information and updates.

-The Australian Government no longer requires people travelling to Australia to have a COVID-19 test before travel.
+The Australian Government no longer requires people travelling to Australia to provide proof of a negative COVID-19 test before travel.

 However, you will still need to check that you meet the requirements of your airline and any countries you transit through.